Extreme Value Theory

 - “Large” or “small” depends on the type of data your looking at though.
 In another subject matter, maybe 100 is considered large, so context matters

-- Compare slopes between your original data (red) and aggregations of your data in a zipf plot; If you have fat tails, the line will be shifted because of aggregation but the slope, α, will remain the same
+- Compare slopes between your original data (red) and aggregations of your data in a zipf plot.
+If you have fat tails, the line will be shifted because of aggregation but the slope, \(\alpha\), will remain the same

 - Examples of aggregation methods (halves the sample size)

-- lognormal is similar to pareto in this plot as well.
+- A Log-Normal variable looks similar to Pareto in this plot as well.
 The more data you have the easier it will be to distinguish the two.

-- The left equation is for the lognormal curve (with Normal parameters) and the right equation is the pareto
+- (In top figure) The left equation is for the Log-Normal curve (with Normal parameters) and the right equation is the Pareto

 - Disregard last few points (small sample bias)